-Start the installer with -fencing option.
+- Start the installer with -fencing option. - # /opt/VRTS/install/installer -fencing

 The installer starts with a copyright message and verifies the cluster information.

 Note the location of log files that you can access if there is a problem with the configuration process.